 On Dec.
-14, 2018, invited by Professor Leyuan Shi, director of the Department of Industrial Engineering and Management, Professor Baris Tan from Koc University, Turkey paid a visit to the College of Engineering.
+14, 2018, Professor Baris Tan from Koc University, Turkey paid a visit to the College of Engineering.
 The two parties introduced their schools with a hope of seeking future cooperation opportunities.
 Afterwards, Prof. Tan gave a talk entitled “Data-Driven Control of a Production System by Using Marking-Dependent Threshold Policy”.

 Professor Baris Tan giving the talk